ethereum/zkvm-website/src/content/blog/security-audit-results.md

 ## Conclusion

 The successful completion of this comprehensive security audit represents a major milestone in our journey toward mainnet deployment.
-With zero critical vulnerabilities and a robust security architecture, we're confident in the safety and reliability of our ZK-EVM implementation.
+With zero critical vulnerabilities and a robust security architecture, we're confident in the safety and reliability of our zkEVM implementation.

 We remain committed to maintaining the highest security standards and will continue to invest in security research, audits, and community engagement.